 But I’ve seen the light (and it’s cherry pink – okay, stopping).
 And now I can just imagine how extra yummy the pitted cherries will be with the additional surface for the bourbon to soak through.
 They’re yummy now, they really are, but I’m already looking forward to trying them pitted.

-On to the bourbon soaked cherries recipe
+How to make bourbon soaked cherries

 The way I determine how many cherries to use is by first filling two Ball jars with them.

 Once I have my quantity set, I put them in a strainer, remove the stems and wash them.
-I also gather my bourbon, cinnamon sticks and maple syrup.
+I gather my bourbon, cinnamon sticks and maple syrup.

-I put the clean cherries back in the jars.
+Next, I put the clean cherries back in the jars.

 I place a cinnamon stick in each jar.